 Obtain the Death Certificate

 Obtaining a death certificate is very important when a family member dies.
 About two weeks after your loved ones’ passing, you will receive an official death certificate.
 Make sure to request some additional copies as you will need them in order to close out any remaining affairs.
-For example, most banks and insurance companies will require a copy in order to disperse funds and close accounts.
+For example, most banks and insurance companies such as this company that provides final expense insurance will require a copy in order to disperse funds and close accounts.

 This is also when you should find the will and get whoever was named as executor as he or she will need to be involved in the remaining steps going forward.
 When a family member dies, the executor will need to start the process of probating the will.
 And while you don’t have to have an attorney to settle an estate, having one will make things easier.